nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

 Within the `Patient` resource:

-- The following fields SHALL be populated to allow the provider system to verify the patient's identity on PDS:
+- The following fields SHALL be populated as a minimum:
   - `identifier` with the patient's NHS number
+  - `name` including `family` and `given`, with the `use` element set to `official`
   - `birthDate`

-  - `name` including `family` and `given`, with the `use` element set to `official`
+- The following fields SHOULD be populated:
+  - `gender`
+  - `address` with home address details, with `use` set to `home`.
+No more than one instance of this SHALL be populated.
+  - `telecom` with telephone details for the patient, with `use` of `home`, `work` or `mobile`, and `system` of `phone`.
+No more than one instance of each `use` SHALL be populated.
+  - `telecom` with the email address for the patient if available, with `system` of `email`.
+No more than one instance of this SHALL be populated.

 - The following fields MAY be populated in order to record temporary details known to the consuming system:
-  - `telecom` with temporary telecom details, with the `use` element set to `temp`.
+  - `telecom` with temporary telephone details, with the `use` of `temp` and `system` of `phone`.
 No more than one instance of this SHALL be populated.
-  - `address` with temporary address details, with the `use` element set to `temp`.
+  - `address` with temporary address details, with the `use` of `temp`.
 No more than one instance of this SHALL be populated.

 - **All other fields MUST NOT be populated.**